-Based solely on our review of such forms furnished to us and written representations from certain reporting persons, we believe that, during 2019, our directors, executive officers, and ten percent stockholders complied with all Section 16(a) filing requirements, with the exceptions noted below.
+Based solely on our review of such forms furnished to us and written representations from certain reporting persons, we believe that, during 2020, our directors, executive officers, and ten percent stockholders complied with all Section 16(a) filing requirements, with the exceptions noted below.

-• A late Form 3 report was filed for Jonathan Intrater, a director of the Company, on December 19, 2019, to report his initial holdings of each class of securities of the Company beneficially owned as of December 18, 2019.
+• A late Form 3 report was filed for Lee Stern, a director of the Company, on January 13, 2021, to report his election to the Board of Directors.

-Item 11.
+ITEM 11.
 EXECUTIVE COMPENSATION.